-Since moving to the Danish capital a few months ago, I have become some sort of encyclopaedic modern-day flâneur who knows about all the best stuff to do in Copenhagen, because you know… I’ve spent loads of time here and what the hell have I been doing if it’s not trying every restaurant, and visiting every tourist trap around, right?
+Since living in the Danish capital for a year, I have become some sort of encyclopaedic modern-day flâneur who knows about all the best stuff to do in Copenhagen, because you know… I spent loads of time there and what the hell have I been doing if it’s not trying every restaurant, and visiting every tourist trap around, right?

-So, since I’ve spent the best part of the three months I’ve lived here either at work, or crying myself to sleep over how expensive everything is, here’s my rundown of some stuff in Copenhagen which you may or may not want to bother with.
+So, since I’ve spent the best part of the time I lived there either at work, or crying myself to sleep over how expensive everything is, here’s my rundown of some stuff in Copenhagen which you may or may not want to bother with.

 Eat & Drink